 As it stands today, business owners lack access to essential, reliable information about what each performance rights license entails and, as a result, cannot make an informed decision when seeking to license music from any one of the ever-increasing number of music licensing collectives.
-Determining which music licenses I need to play music is nearly impossible.
+It is impossible to tailor my licenses based on the needs of my business.
+I should be able to license with only one licensing organization rather than all of them.
 Given this long-standing lack of transparency and ASCAP and BMI's reliance on heavy-handed tactics and take-it-or-leave-it demands, many businesses have dropped music altogether.
 Without the consent decrees, many more businesses would discontinue music, resulting in fewer places across our communities for musicians to perform and decreased songwriter compensation.

-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because I do not think they have the right.
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because Music is a bug part of the bar business.
+Not having music would make it hard top keep people there drinking.